dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 When you register transient service implementing `IDisposable` interface it becomes problematic who is responsible for service disposal.
 Let's look at two situations to understand why it is a problem:

-First case, if you resolve a transient disposable service via `Resolve` method.
+The first case, if you resolve a transient disposable service via `Resolve` method.

 __Note__: DryIoc does not support transient disposable registration by default (explained later).
 You need to use `allowDisposableTransient: true` to setup an individual registration or `Rules.WithoutThrowOnRegisteringDisposableTransient()` to allow per container.